ewine-project/UWB-localization/data/NLOSClassification/README.md

 Whole data set is randomized and later split into 7 smaller files.

 ## File Structure
 First line in every data set file is a header with column names.
-Elements of every sample are:
+Elements of every sample are (in order of the .csv header):
 * NLOS (1 if NLOS, 0 if LOS)
 * Measured range (time of flight)
 * FP_IDX (index of detected first path element in channel impulse response (CIR) accumulator: in data set it can be accessed by **first_path_index+15**)